machinewulf/useful-commands/useful_commands.md

 :w
 ```

--   In file/script editor: “writes” your changes on slurm script, aka
+-   In file/script editor: “writes” your changes on the slurm script, aka
     saves your changes
 -   Have to exit editing mode first, via ESC